 What if I think I might be a victim of fraud?

-• Immediately cease all activity from computer systems that may be compromised.
-Unplug the Ethernet or cable modem connection to isolate the system.
+• Immediately cease all activity from electronic devices that may be compromised.
+Disconnect your device to isolate the system.

 • Immediately contact First Business Bank so that the following actions may be taken as a priority to contain the incident: